Bit-Quill/amazon-timestream-tools/integrations/influxdb_metrics_dashboard/README.md

 5. From the list of users, select the user you want to give access to the dashboard, and choose **Assign users and groups**.
 6. Choose up one level in the navigation hierarchy to return to the dashboard workspace.
 7. Choose the **Grafana workspace URL**.
-8. Sign in with the **AWS IAM Identity Center** user you assigned viewer for the dashboard.
+8. Sign in with the **AWS IAM Identity Center** user you assigned as a viewer for the dashboard.
 9. Choose **Dashboards** in the left navigation pane.
 10. Choose the dashboard named **InfluxDB Performance Dashboard**, or alternative name if you altered the context when deploying the application.
 11. You should now be able to view a dashboard showcasing the metrics for your Timestream for InfluxDB instance.